Enhanced Dementia Surveillance Initiative

 - Socio-demographic, risk and protective factors

 Project description: During the earlier phases of this project, a data presentation tool for the data collected through the Canadian Primary Care Sentinel Surveillance Network was developed.
 This third phase aimed to create a public access version of this tool, with a focus on the management of dementia.
-The public access version will display all of the currently available dementia-related data from participating networks, in a format appropriate for viewing through the Canadian Primary Care Sentinel Surveillance Network website.
+The public access version displays currently available dementia-related data from participating networks, in a format appropriate for viewing through the Canadian Primary Care Sentinel Surveillance Network website.

-These projects are led by provincial partners, in collaboration with the Public Health Agency of Canada, and build on the Canadian Chronic Disease Surveillance System.
+These projects are led by provincial partners in collaboration with the Public Health Agency of Canada, as well as academic stakeholders, and build on the Canadian Chronic Disease Surveillance System.

 Canadian Chronic Disease Surveillance System case capture and dementia prevalence in long-term care settings